s2135678/SoftwareDevelopment/UI_design.md

 </p>

 #### Purpose
-* To suggest communities and events near the user
+* To suggest communities and events/clubs near the user
-* To find new communities and events using search tool
+* To find new communities and events/clubs using search tool

 #### User Interaction
+* There are two distinct layers to the community page- the first layer is a homepage-like interface which displays suggested discussion threads (based on your games/communities) and allows users to search for communities.
+The layer below this, is the game-specific community page.
 * Users can browse through community and event suggestions using image carousel.
 Click on the arrows to view previous or next suggestion/feed.
 * Users can use search bar to find communities and events.
 Click ‘GO’ to make the search.
 * If user’s location is not specified, a prompt is displayed, redirecting users to account settings

 #### Control Flow
 ![Community](uploads/b941d6b2f17b47589096e3abe7f50525/Community.jpg)

-##### Overview
-There are two distinct layers to the community page- the first later is a homepage-like interface which displays suggested discussion threads (based on your games/communities) and allows users to search for communities.
-The layer below this, is the game-specific community page.

 ##### Community home
 The page serves the purpose of helping users navigate the communities.
 It is accessed from the home page by clicking on the "my communities" page.
 All pages are accessible through the search function and the suggested communities allows users to discover new games and conversations that similar users enjoyed.